-- Squeezing water bottles - Rolling out playdough - Using tweezers to move small items from one bowl to another - Popping bubble wrap with thumb and index finger
+- Squeezing water bottles - Rolling out playdough - Using tweezers to move small items from one bo - Popping bubblewrap with thumb and index finge

 Be creative and have fun!!!

 Gross Motor Skills

 Gross motor skills are those which require whole body movement and which involve the large muscles of the body to perform everyday functions, such as standing, walking, running, and sitting upright.